 We are committed to the protection of children and young people within our community.
-Whilst local authorities play a lead role, safeguarding children, promoting their welfare and protecting them from harm is everyone's responsibility: everyone who comes into contact with children and families has a role to play.
+Whilst local authorities play a lead role, safeguarding children, promoting their welfare and protecting them from harm is everyone's responsibility: everyone who comes into contact with children and families has a preventative and assistance role to play.